-The following references provide information on risk factors and scope of violence in the workplace and may help increase awareness of workplace violence:
+The following references provide information on risk factors and scope of violence in the workplace to increase awareness of workplace violence:

 Federal Agency Guidance

 Workplace Violence, 1993-2009 (PDF).
-US Department of Justice, Bureau of Justice Statistics, (2011, March 29).
+U.S. Department of Justice, Bureau of Justice Statistics, (March 29, 2011).
 Presents data from 1993 through 2009 from the National Crime Victimization Survey estimating the extent of workplace violence in the United States.

 Workplace Violence Prevention Strategies and Research Needs.
-US Department of Health and Human Services (DHHS), National Institute for Occupational Safety and Health (NIOSH) Publication No. 2006-144, (2006, September).
+U.S. Department of Health and Human Services (DHHS), National Institute for Occupational Safety and Health (NIOSH) Publication No. 2006-144, (September 2006).
 Summarizes discussions that took place during Partnering in Workplace Violence Prevention: Translating Research to Practice, a landmark conference held in Baltimore, Maryland, on November 15-17, 2004.

 Violence Occupational Hazards in Hospitals.
-US Department of Health and Human Services (DHHS), National Institute for Occupational Safety and Health (NIOSH) Publication No. 2002-101, (2002, April).
+U.S. Department of Health and Human Services (DHHS), National Institute for Occupational Safety and Health (NIOSH) Publication No. 2002-101, (April 2002).
 Increases employee and employer awareness of the risk factors for violence in hospitals and provides strategies for reducing exposure to these factors.

-Sygnatur, Eric F. and Guy A. Toscano.
+Sygnatur, EF and Toscano, GA.
 "Work-related Homicides: The Facts" (PDF).
-US Department of Labor (DOL), Bureau of Labor Statistics Office of Safety, Health and Working Conditions Compensation and Working Conditions Article, (2000, Spring).
+U.S. Department of Labor (DOL), Bureau of Labor Statistics Office of Safety, Health and Working Conditions Compensation and Working Conditions Article, (Spring 2000).
 Provides information on work-related homicides, including information about the perpetrators, demographics of the decedents, and other relevant facts about these events, such as the time of the incident, the location, and the type of establishment in which the homicide occurred.
 Contrary to popular belief, the majority of these incidents are not crimes of passion committed by disgruntled coworkers and spouses, but rather result from robberies.

 Handbook on Workplace Violence Prevention and Response (PDF).
-US Department of Agriculture, (2001, October).
-Addresses prevention of workplace violence, employers' and employees' responsibilities, identification of potentially violent situations and response to violent incidents.
+U.S. Department of Agriculture, (October 2001).
+Addresses prevention of workplace violence, employer and employee responsibilities, identification of potentially violent situations and response to violent incidents.

-Violence in the Workplace - Risk Factors and Prevention Strategies.
-US Department of Health and Human Services (DHHS), National Institute for Occupational Safety and Health (NIOSH) Current Intelligence Bulletin 57, (1996, July).
+Violence in the Workplace.
+U.S. Department of Health and Human Services (DHHS), National Institute for Occupational Safety and Health (NIOSH) Current Intelligence Bulletin 57, (July 1996).
 Reviews what is known about fatal and nonfatal violence in the workplace to determine the focus needed for prevention and research efforts.
 Reports that each week in the United States, an average of 20 workers are murdered and 18,000 are assaulted while at work.
 These staggering figures should not be an accepted cost of doing business in our society-nor should death or injury be an inevitable result of one's chosen occupation.

 Cal/OSHA Guidelines for Workplace Security.
-State of California, (1995, March 30).
+State of California, Department of Industrial Relations (Revised March 30, 1995).
 Characterizes establishments, profiles and motives of the agent or assailant, and identifies preventive measures by type.
 In California, the majority (60 percent) of workplace homicides involved a person entering a small late-night retail establishment.
 Nonfatal Type II events involving assaults to service providers, especially to health care providers, may represent the most prevalent category of workplace violence resulting in physical injury.

 Most Workplace Violence on Women Hidden, Says Center Report.
 University of Albany (UA), Center for Women in Government.
 Summarizes and comments on a report addressing workplace violence, emphasizing data specific to women.
 Two-thirds of the nonfatal attacks on women are committed by patients or residents in institutional settings.
 Husbands, boyfriends and ex-partners commit 15 percent of all workplace homicides against women.
 Women are more likely to suffer serious injury from workplace violence than men.
 Women who are victims of violent workplace crimes are twice as likely as men to know their attackers.